demisto/demisto-sdk/demisto_sdk/commands/update_xsoar_config_file/README.md

   XSOAR Configuration File path, the default value is in the repo level.

 **Examples**:
-`demisto-sdk xsoar-config-file --add-all-marketplace-packs`
+`demisto-sdk update-xsoar-config-file --add-all-marketplace-packs`
 This will downloads all the installed MarketPlace Packs to the marketplace_packs section in XSOAR Configuration File.

-`demisto-sdk xsoar-config-file --add-marketplace-pack --pack-id PackId --pack-data 1.0.1` This will add PackId with 1.0.1 version to the marketplace_packs section in XSOAR Configuration File.
+`demisto-sdk update-xsoar-config-file --add-marketplace-pack --pack-id PackId --pack-data 1.0.1` This will add PackId with 1.0.1 version to the marketplace_packs section in XSOAR Configuration File.

-`demisto-sdk xsoar-config-file --add-custom-pack --pack-id PackId --pack-data Packs/PackID` This will add PackId with Packs/PackId URL to the custom_packs section in XSOAR Configuration File.
+`demisto-sdk update-xsoar-config-file --add-custom-pack --pack-id PackId --pack-data Packs/PackID` This will add PackId with Packs/PackId URL to the custom_packs section in XSOAR Configuration File.